 They are extremely tame.
 They make great farm pets.
 They are funny and always interesting.
 They are trained to come in at night and free range on the farm during the day.
 The females are very loud; the males are very quiet and only make a rasping sound rather than a quack.

-We have two White Broad Breasted Turkeys, Lightning and Stormy.
+We have three White Broad Breasted Turkeys, Lightning, Stormy, and are new addition Rain.
 They have been pardoned and are just pets.
 They are incredibly friendly, especially Lighting, the tom , who immediately puffs up and struts for us whenever he sees us .
 It has now become a game to see how may times we can get him to gobble.

-(pictures to come shortly) We have some Herefords that we raise for beef.
-They free range on the farm along with our Holstein heifers.
+We have some Herefords that we raise for beef.
+They free range on the farm .
+We love to watch the babies run and play.

 A winter sunset on our farm .
 Picture taken by Rebecca.